danroth-nyt/C-DSP/README.md

 ### Prerequisites

-* A DAW that can read VST plugins
+* A DAW that can use VST plugins
 * A sound source such as the 200 Hz buzz tone that is provided here for speech synthesis emulation.
 * RackAFX (optional)